Will Purdue cover the spread vs. Xavier? Betting Trends, Record ATS

 Additional Purdue vs Xavier Insights & Trends

-- When Purdue put up more than 74.1 points last season, it went 10-6 against the spread and 16-0 overall.
+- Purdue went 10-6 against the spread and 16-0 overall last season when scoring more than 74.1 points.

-- The Musketeers' 80.9 points per game last year were 18.2 more points than the 62.7 the Boilermakers allowed.
+- The Musketeers' 80.9 points per game last year were 18.2 more points than the 62.7 the Boilermakers gave up to opponents.

-- Xavier went 15-12 against the spread and 23-8 overall when it scored more than 62.7 points last season.

 Bet on this or any college basketball matchup at BetMGM